adsrmk/vitepress-latest/docs/en/guide/backend.md

 ## Method 2 - Use a Web Application Firewall (WAF)

 A firewall acts as a filter between your site and the rest of the internet.
 Services like *Cloudflare, Sucuri*, or plugins like *Wordfence* can block suspicious traffic before it reaches your login page.

-Cloudflare: You can set a "Page Rule" to force a JavaScript challenge (managed challenge) for anyone visiting wp-login.php.
+**Cloudflare:** You can set a "Page Rule" to force a JavaScript challenge (managed challenge) for anyone visiting wp-login.php

-Wordfence: This plugin maintains a global database of malicious IP addresses and blocks them automatically if they show "bot-like" behavior.
+**Wordfence:** This plugin maintains a global database of malicious IP addresses and blocks them automatically if they show "bot-like" behavior.